About the Research

 These statistics highlight the underutilisation of ECEC by low-income families in Australia and suggest poor inclusion even when they are enrolled.

 Despite this persistent problem, surprisingly little is known about how ECEC services can adapt their pedagogical, administrative and outreach work to effectively engage with and respond to the strengths, aspirations and needs of such families.
-This project was developed in response to this problem and to the Productivity Commission’s call for further evidence ‘on aspects of parental engagement and the culture of the home learning environment’ (2016:15).
+This project was developed in response to this problem and to the Productivity Commission’s call for further evidence ‘on aspects of parental engagement and the culture of the home learning environment’ (2016, p.15).

 Pascoe, A & Brennan, D. (2017) Lifting our game: Report of the review to achieve educational excellence in Australian schools through early childhood interventions.
 Retrieved from https://det.qld.gov.au/earlychildhood/news/Documents/pdf/lifting-our-game-report.pdf